 Dual Credit Scholarships

-Prospective 2020-21 Students: The application for SRC Foundation Scholarships for the 2020-2021 academic year is now available!
-Due date is March 16, 2020.
-Click here for the application in Word format; click here for the application in PDF format.
+Prospective Fall 2020 Dual Credit Students: The application for SRC Foundation Scholarships for the Fall 2020 semester is now available!
+Due date is August 14, 2020.
+Click here for the application in Word format.
+Click here for the application in PDF format.

 Application Process for Foundation and SRC Scholarships:

 - Students must be formally admitted to SRC to apply for our scholarships.
 Everything you need to know and do to apply for admission is in our comprehensive